YegorCherov/Apex/README.md

 ![Pyramid pivot socket](images/pyramid-pivot.png)
 ![Pyramid pivot socket](images/pyramid-pivot2.png)

 The arms don't rest on cylindrical pins.
 A cylindrical pin in 3D printed plastic has a tiny contact area and will shear under the load of a payload pulling down.
-Instead the pivot socket uses a pyramid profile — wider at the base, narrowing to a rounded tip.
+Instead the pivot socket uses a pyramid profile: wider at the base, narrowing to a rounded tip.
 The arm sits in this cradle from above and below, distributing the load across the full face of the pyramid rather than concentrating it at a line contact.
-In testing this proved significantly more durable than any pin-based approach.
+In testing this proved significantly more durable than any pin based approach.

 ### The Servo Mount and Shaft